May 8, 2018.

 Today, Laird continues to lead by example.
 He devotes his time to serving his staff and making both his team members and his borrowers feel appreciated.

 Over the years, Laird’s commitment to serving has been rewarded.
 Cornerstone Home Lending has been ranked as a Houston Chronicle top workplace for eight years in a row.
 For the past eight years, Laird has also regularly thanked his team members for their service and continued commitment to the company’s mission, vision, and convictions with monthly gift card drawings.
-In 2018, Cornerstone was ranked number 11 for Best Workplaces by Great Place to Work and FORTUNE.
+In 2018, Cornerstone was ranked number 11 for Best Workplaces by Great Place to Work.
 Michael Bush, CEO of Great Place to Work, said that companies like Cornerstone set the bar in the Financial Services and Insurance sector. “[Cornerstone] proves that if you invest in your people, they will invest in you.”

 “Cornerstone is a great company!
 I’ve worked for Cornerstone for 11 years.
 I look forward to being there many more.
 Marc Laird, the owner, is constantly giving back to the employees.
 This, to me, is rarely seen in a company this size.” – Join the Cornerstone Talent Network.
 Get updates about the latest job openings in our work-family.